mattdavida/LiesofP-UltimateAccess/README.md

 ## 🎯 Overview

-MattsMod is a comprehensive UE4SS-based modification for Lies of P that provides instant access to boss challenges, complete DLC integration, and advanced save game manipulation.
-Built with professional-grade Lua scripting, it offers both hotkey convenience and powerful console commands.
+MattsMod is a comprehensive UE4SS-based modification for Lies of P that provides instant access to boss challenges, complete DLC integration, advanced save game manipulation, and external debugging capabilities.
+Built with professional-grade Lua scripting, it offers both hotkey convenience and powerful console commands with intelligent fallback systems.

 ## ✨ Key Features